lonycell/grafana.v7/docs/sources/auth/google.md

 ```

 You may have to set the `root_url` option of `[server]` for the callback URL to be
 correct.
-For example in case you are serving Grafana behind a proxy.
+For example in case you are serving ThingSPIN behind a proxy.

-Restart the Grafana back-end.
+Restart the ThingSPIN back-end.
 You should now see a Google login button
 on the login page.
 You can now login or sign up with your Google
 accounts.
 The `allowed_domains` option is optional, and domains were separated by space.